wallarm/product-documentation/docs/2.16/user-guides/triggers/trigger-examples.md

 * Slack notification from the user **wallarm**:

     ```
-    Please make attention!
-Added user is triggered: New user user@example.com was created by John Smith.
+    May we have your attention please.
+An newly added user is identified: New user user@example.com was created by John Smith.
 New user role is Analyst.
     ```

     * `Added user` is the trigger name